zkmkarlsruhe/baton/README.md

 * udp recv: localhost 9999
 * udp send: localhost 8888

+_Note: To connect external devices to the machine running baton, "localhost" cannot be used and only clients running on the same machine will be able to connect.
+Use the network IP address or local DNS hostname instead for baton and both local and remote clients, ie. 192.168.0.101, etc._

 To stop baton, use CTRL+C to issue an interrupt signal.
 You need to do this a couple of times until it exits completely.

 When finished, deactivate the virtual environment with: